Natim/chefclub-openldap/README.md

 the container *BUT* not if the container is removed.
 Use a volume mapping in order to persist data if you suspect you may have to destroy the container, or migrate servers at any point.

+The docker image contains LDIF files which configure OpenLDAP:

+- TLS
+- Directory Manager account that has access to all of OpenLDAP data
+- An admin for the dc=chefclub,dc=tv base DN
+- Populates all users
+- Populates all groups from GSuite

+The main thing missing from the provisioning of this instance is User Passwords.

 ## Working with LDAP

 LDAP has some command line tools, however they are not the most user-friendly.
 It is usually